sasmaq/files_watermark/doc/tasks.md

   node, flattening order and fail-closed behaviour, and an unusable stored folder tag degrading instead of crashing
   - the **group** resolution case is absent because group resolution does not exist
-- [x] `PdfNormalizerTest` (7) — a compressed-xref PDF 1.5 asserted unreadable by FPDI *before* and readable *after*, empty-password encryption removed, a real password and garbage bytes both refused with no partial file left behind, `isAvailable()` agreeing with PATH in both directions, and the missing-binary path throwing rather than silently writing nothing
+- [x] `PdfNormalizerTest` (6) — empty-password encryption removed and the result readable, a real password and garbage bytes both refused with no partial file left behind, a missing source failing before it shells out, `isAvailable()` agreeing with PATH in both directions, and the missing-binary path throwing rather than silently writing nothing
   - the rewrite cases skip without `qpdf`, in the same shape as `PdfFlattenerTest`.
-Mocking the binary away would assert nothing worth asserting: the claim under test is that qpdf's *actual* output parses in FPDI, which no mock can make
+Mocking the binary away would assert nothing worth asserting: the claim under test is what qpdf *actually* produces and that the renderer can then read it, which no mock can make
+  - one test went with FPDI's removal: the structural-rewrite case existed to prove a compressed-xref file became readable, which the renderer now does natively
-- [x] `PdfWatermarkerTest` (23) — text / image / combined overlays, multi-page, corrupt PDF, a
+- [x] `PdfWatermarkerTest` (25) — text / image / combined overlays, multi-page, corrupt PDF, a
-  compressed-xref PDF 1.5 both ways (watermarked with `qpdf`, refused cleanly without it, the original left byte-identical either way), a password-protected file still refused with the binary present, no scratch rewrite left in the temp dir, and the tile geometry: no overlap at any rotation, a lattice spanning the whole page, and off-page tiles keeping their negative offsets (the regression test for the smear, verified to fail against the old placement code)
+  compressed-xref PDF 1.5 watermarked with **no external binary** (the normalizer mocked unavailable, which is what proves it), the fixture still structurally reproducing that case, an empty-password file rescued through `qpdf` and a real-password one still refused, no scratch rewrite left in the temp dir, the rotation convention tilting the text uphill to match the settings preview, and the tile geometry: no overlap at any rotation, a lattice spanning the whole page, and off-page tiles keeping their negative offsets (the regression test for the smear, verified to fail against the old placement code)
 - [x] `PdfFlattenerTest` (11) — no extractable text layer (the actual security claim), one output page per source page, geometry preserved for non-A4 and landscape, DPI honoured and clamped, corrupt and missing sources failing closed, the page ceiling, and no leftover page